ansell/rdf4j-schema-generator/README.md

-                                          missing, 4 spaces if no number given) -S,--stringConstantSuffix <suffix>      suffix to create string constants (e.g. _STRING) -u,--uri <prefix>                       the prefix for the vocabulary (if not available in the input file)
+                                          missing, 4 spaces if no number given) -S,--stringConstantSuffix <suffix>      suffix to create string constants (e.g. _STRING) -u,--uri <prefix>                       the prefix for the schema (if not available in the input file)
 ```